March 19- 6th grade science fair

 Social Studies: This week students finished presenting an oral presentation over a United States symbol or monument.
 Next week we will be discussing the events within the Revolutionary war and the armies on both sides.

 Reading and Language: Students have been studying the biography genre and will be interviewing a classmate to write a biography about their life.

 From Mrs. Nowack:

-Language: We continue with weekly routines of daily writing, daily language review, and word work.
+Language: Students finished sharing their state reports and we learned about proverbs.
+We continue with weekly routines of daily writing, daily language review, and word work.

 From Mr. Peterson:

-Language - We’re studying the parts of speech and how they function.
+Language - We are looking at features and techniques in persuasive writing.
 Students write and practice grammar daily in our language class.
 Our spelling vocabulary tests are always on the last day of the week.